Clayton Lane | Chief Executive Officer

 Michael Kodransky | Director, Global and U.S. Initiatives

 Michael is a transport and urban development specialist focused on shaping the built environment to improve economic and social conditions for people in cities around the world.
-He heads the MOBILIZE program at ITDP and as part of that role is Chair of the Sustainable Transport Award (STA) committee.
-In 2016, he created a training series for U.S. transit agency board members.
-In 2015, he led an international team working on a USAID technical assistance project in Kiev, Ukraine as part of ITDP’s programmatic activities in Central-Eastern Europe and the Commonwealth of Independent States (CIS) region.
-In 2013, he oversaw the Our Cities Ourselves urban visioning charrette program on transit-oriented development with stakeholders in Rio de Janeiro, Brazil and Chennai, India.
-Since joining ITDP in 2008, Michael has overseen projects in parking management, shared mobility concepts, land use regulations, spatial planning, street design and urban freight.
+He created and heads the MOBILIZE program at ITDP and as part of that role is Chair of the Sustainable Transport Award (STA) committee.
+He leads ITDPs work in the U.S. and created a training series for transit agency board members.
+Additionally, he led an international team working on a USAID technical assistance project in Kiev, Ukraine as part of ITDP’s programmatic activities in Central-Eastern Europe and the Commonwealth of Independent States (CIS) region.
+Michael also oversaw the Our Cities Ourselves urban visioning charrette program on transit-oriented development with stakeholders in Rio de Janeiro, Brazil and Chennai, India.
+Since joining ITDP in 2008, Michael has overseen projects in parking management, bus transit, shared mobility concepts, land use regulations, spatial planning, street design and urban freight.

 Michael began work at ITDP from Hamburg, Germany where he did research on European transport and urban development best practices.
 Michael is bilingual in Russian, proficient in Spanish and has working knowledge of German and French.
 He holds a master’s degree in urban planning from New York University and a bachelor’s degree from Cornell University.